-Table 4: Total deposit ratio of OCSA.S.C in 2006

-Year Total customer deposit Total asset Total deposit ratio 2006 4898 900000 0.00054422
+A large base of retail deposits would be evidenced by a high total deposit ratio.
+OCSA.S.C gets its fund not from government or NGO but it finance from the customer deposit.
+So this a god measure of performance of this microfinance.
+The total deposit ratio of OCSA.S.C in 2006 is given below.
 The higher the total deposit ratio, the lower is the perceived liquidity risk because contrary to purchased funds, retail deposits are less sensitive to a change in interest rates or a minor deterioration in business performance.
 As indicated on the above table in case of total deposit ratio this micro finance is not at a good position because the total deposit ratio is very small.
 So there is higher perceived liquidity risk.